Derpumu/Pacifist/.test/scenarios.md

 - Exotic Industries: Official Modpack
 Settings: default
 Test:
+- load test game and start new game does not crash
 - flammables is prerequisite to rocket-fuel
 - light and heavy armor removed
 - debug-log for removed flying text and/or worms, biters after mining alien flowers (random, reload and try again if it does not appear)